akattow/portfolio2018/site/content/resume.md

 **Accomplishments**

-- Proposed, and led the transition from paginated, unresponsive courses (Lectora) to fully responsive & interactive courses (Adapt) improving usability, understandability, and accessibility. **Samples available upon request.**
+- Proposed, and led the transition from paginated, unresponsive courses (Lectora) to fully responsive & interactive courses (Adapt) that can be developed rapidly and iteratively. **Samples available upon request.**
-- Designed & developed custom LESS for online courses
 - Developed new design standards for online courses
   <br>
   <br>